 - A vineyard often has a wall around it to protect the fruit from thieves and animals. - God compared the people of Israel to a vineyard that did not bear good fruit.
-(See: Metaphor) - Vineyard could be also translated as, "grapevine garden" or "grape plantation."
+(See: Metaphor) - Vineyard could be also translated as "grapevine garden" or "grape plantation."

-(See also: grape, Israel, Israelites, nation of Israel, vine)
+(See also: grape, Israel, vine)